The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 “As soon as we got back from Hawaii, I decided I was going to start walking to work,” Adams said, adding that his former office was about five miles from his house.
 “Then it became part of my daily routine.”

 When the pandemic hit, he vowed to continue walking, even though he was working from home and had nowhere to go.
-Adams’s workday typically starts around noon, since his company is headquartered in Australia, giving him flexibility to exercise in the morning.
+Adams’s workday typically starts around noon, since his company is based in Australia, giving him flexibility to exercise in the morning.
 He takes any early work phone calls on foot, while exploring new areas around the city.

 That’s when he took note of all the trash, which “really started bothering me,” said Adams, who grew up in Bethesda.